SecP-Tuning: Efficient Privacy-Preserving Prompt Tuning for Large Language Models via MPC

-To address this challenge, we design an efficient MPC-based privacy-preserving cosine function protocol ($\Pi_{\text{cosine}}$) by leveraging the periodicity of trigonometric functions and the sum-to-product formulas.
-Detailed algorithmic descriptions are provided in~\cref{subsec: pp_protocols}.
 By executing $\Pi_{\text{cosine}}$, the privacy-preserving computation of the cosine function can be accomplished with only a single round of communication, transmitting $2\ell$-bit elements.
 Building upon this result, we further develop an efficient MPC-based privacy-preserving RFA protocol, which reduces the computational complexity of the Softmax-based attention mechanism while circumventing the need for expensive exponentiation and maximum operations.
+Detailed algorithmic descriptions are provided in~\cref{subsec: pp_protocols}.